JoaquinAkerman/crud-clubs-2/README.md

 To get started with the project, you need to install the dependencies in both the `client` and `server` directories.
 Follow these steps:

 1. Open a terminal in the project's root directory.
-2. Run the following command to install the dependencies in the `client` directory:
+2. Run the following command to install all the dependencies

    ```
-   npm run install-deps

-    Next, run the following command to install the dependencies in the server directory:

    npm run install-deps

 Starting the Project